derzaarsad/advanced_lane_finding/README.md

 of the continuity of the lane, however it is very susceptible with noise with a high point concentration, for this reason I implemented a filter based on RANSAC to remove the false windows and then feed the np.polyfit only with good windows.

 The code of the RANSAC filter can be seen in the 3rd code cell.
 RANSAC is an iterative fitting algorithm where in each iteration a set of random points is taken and then a model based on these points is calculated.
-The inliers or the points that fit with the model are identified by calculating the distance between the model and the other points as well as applying a threshold of maximum allowed distance.
-By each iteration the number of inliers are calculated and then the model with the most inliers is considered to be the right model.
-In our case, the model is a polynomial therefore the model that is calculated on each iteration consists only of 3 points.
-To achieve higher accuracy, I take all the inliers inclusive the points that are used for the model themselves and then feed np.polyfit with these inliers.
+The inliers or the points that fit with the model are identified by calculating the distance between the model and all of the points as well as applying a threshold of maximum allowed distance.
+By each iteration the number of inliers are calculated and then at the end the model with the most inliers is considered to be the right model.
+In our case, the model is a polynomial, therefore the model that is calculated on each iteration is made only by 3 points.
+To achieve a more accurate model generalization, I take all the inliers inclusive the points that are used for the model themselves and then feed np.polyfit with these inliers.
 That way, we get a highly accurate line estimation without considering the outliers.

 ![alt text][image5]

-After that I use polyfit function from numpy to fit their positions with a polynomial.

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.